DeathGumi/Food-Truck-Finder/README.md

 - [x] Add date on reviews
 - [x] Make it so logo is specific (Chinese, Mexican (Separate from the rest)) (essentially a tag) for the (cuisine)
 - [ ] Reformat a little make page look better (different fonts)
+- [ ] Since the locate me takes a long time adding a locating...